-Of course, anyone in the building materials industry knows that it’s more complicated than that.
+Of course, any builders merchant knows that it’s more complicated than that.
 Building suppliers often use a system of rebates to control the price, foster loyalty and improve sales.
 At the same time, they impact the cash flow of the purchaser by holding back discounts until claims are processed.

 We have found at Enable that many builders’ merchants rely on spreadsheets to consolidate their rebate information.
 Here is why:

-- Typically, each spreadsheet is from a different source, so you are relying on multiple people in multiple locations to perform their part in the process in a timely, accurate manner.
+- Typically, each spreadsheet is from a different source, so builders merchants are relying on multiple people in multiple locations to perform their part in the process in a timely, accurate manner.

 - Spreadsheets are by their very nature prone to error — a missed purchase here or an inaccurate record there could mean the difference between achieving a higher-level rebate…or not.

-- It’s typical in the building materials industry to work in multiple units of measure – receiving sand by the pallet, selling by the bag and having a rebate based on tonnage would not be uncommon.
+- It’s typical for builders merchants to work in multiple units of measure – receiving sand by the pallet, selling by the bag and having a rebate based on tonnage would not be uncommon.
 Reconciling the different units of measure is possible, of course, but it simply adds to the complication.

-- Whilst spreadsheets can report on history, unless consolidation takes place regularly there is no check and balance against agreed discount tiers which means discounts and rebates can easily be missed.
+- Whilst spreadsheets can report on history, unless consolidation takes place regularly there is no check and balance against agreed discount tiers which means discounts and rebates can easily be missed by builders merchants.

-On top of all that is the time-consuming checking and evidence gathering that is required if there is a dispute over a rebate claim or payment, which is more likely when using mistake-prone spreadsheets.
-Checking the deal and calculations, potentially correcting it, verifying the new rebate amount and adjusting the claim can be time consuming when the information is held in disparate spreadsheets across multiple teams.
+On top of all that is the time-consuming checking and evidence gathering that is required by builders merchants if there is a dispute over a rebate claim or payment, which is more likely when using mistake-prone spreadsheets.
+Checking the deal and calculations, potentially correcting it, verifying the new rebate amount and adjusting the claim can be time consuming for builders merchants when the information is held in disparate spreadsheets across multiple teams.

-So, it’s clear, in a situation where complex rebate agreements are common, cash flow (and profitability) can be adversely affected if you rely on spreadsheets.
+So, it’s clear, in a situation where complex rebate agreements are common, improving cash flow (and profitability) can be adversely affected if builders merchants rely on spreadsheets.